MooersLab/jupyterlabcctbxsnips/README.md

 To quickly verify that PyMOL and CCTBX can be called in Jupyter from the same notebook, launch JupyterLab and open a new notebook.
 Select the appropriate kernel.
-Enter in the first cell `from pymol import cmd` and hit shift-return.
+Enter in the first cell `from pymol import cmd` and enter `Shift-Return`.
 No error message should appear.
-Enter in the next cell `from iotbx.map_model_manager import map_model_manager`.
+Enter in the next cell the following command `from iotbx.map_model_manager import map_model_manager`.
 No errors should be returned by this operation if all is installed correctly.

 Where both CCTBX and PyMOL are run by the same Python interpreter, activate the appropriate environment and run the following command in a terminal: